danjperron/pico4legsBot/USB_HOST/readme.md

 8- recompile<br>

-9- To get the game pad working you need to active the python module gamepad
+9- To get the game pad working you need to activate the python module gamepad

         // from gamepad import GamePad
         gp = GamePad()